USA4UNHCR/social_listening/news_cluster/README.md

 3. *Algorithm tuning*: Currently the parameters in the Doc2Vec model and especially the k-means cluster model haven't been extensively tuned -- these could use further optimization for better results

-4. *More Config Options*: Currently only the number of clusters and 'refugee-article-only' processing settings are in config.yml.
-This could be extended to include other options, such as model hyperparameters, etc.
+4. *Config Options*: Probably more things could be parameterized in the config.yml than currently are.